|Date:||June 16, 2017||Time in:||7:28AM|

 There is only one local nonprofit that has gone into battle for Eagle Lake’s water to support a native spawn and restore the lake levels.
 Unfortunately, the battle for Eagle Lake was a political battle of which one has to be willing to do in Lassen County.
 Why Lassen resists helping Eagle Lake that once provided for a lot of income to the county for a few thousand dollars in grazing fees is beyond me.
 In its current condition, it isn't the public draw it once was....and that needs to change.
 We have some plans up our sleeves, but we have learned not to detail our plan until it is done or some how, some way, something gets tainted.
 Our definition is simple...save the lake and it will return to it's former glory as will the local businesses and economy as well as promote for a natural spawn.
 Eagle Lake Rainbow trout, Pine Creek watershed and Eagle Lake are fractured and the USFS doesn't appear to want to put it back together.
 As long as the scientists and biologists don't see the trout, creek and lake at its entirety and only see it as separate, Eagle Lake may be in serious trouble.
 And if no flood plains exsited historically, there is only one reason to create them now.
 Grazing.
 Already the Conservation Plan is being violated.
 Not only the water but the free passage of the trout in Pine Creek to migrate upstream at their own choosing was restricted by DFW as DFW needed every ripe hen for artificial egg collection that they could trap.
 Only after getting every ripe hen out of circulation did DFW reopen the gate....then let all the males go up and only a handful of females that were not spawn ready.
 Pine Creek was flowing Dec 16th but the gates were not opened for any fish passage until mid February.
 That is not allowing the free will passage.
 DFW had no way of knowing if there were any fish in the creek at that time so after I questioned them about numbers, they installed a camera, not a counter.
 LoL.
 In this day and age, they should know exactly how many fish made free passage.
 We are still at a critical point when it comes to the native spawn.

 Pine Creek and Eagle Lake should be restored for the lake and the fish, not restored to enhance more grazing.
 That's what seems to be killing the lake from nutrients and removing water from the watershed.
 There is only one way to save the businesses and livelihood of the resort communities, lake and trout, that is to restore the hard won drainage to Pine Creek, move the cattle up, drill some wells that flow into tanks for water for cows, power them with solar panels and give the lake back to it's watershed.
 Restoration of Pine Creek is essential to establishing a native spawn as well as getting the lake elevation back....but only a spawn is the driving factor...a minimal spawn at that.
 But, what if they don't have a healthy lake to come home to.
 With one good water year, it's now about restoring grazing and feed, not the fish or the lake.
 It all works together.
-Climate change, climate manipulation, less snow pack come into play.
+Climate change, climate manipulation, less snow pack come into play, but on what should have been a good water year, we are still 9ft down from our prime, and over 3ft below what scientists determined was good for the fish.
 Eagle Lake Guardians have helped defeat the potential listing of an endangered species for our trout.
 This was our main goal.
 Unfortunately, the scientists are only looking at the trout, creek and lake as different things when historically, it all worked together as one.
 We have seen data manipulated as well.
 Perhaps, this is where the barrier to restoring anything is.
+As long as the agenda is to graze cattle for penny's and lose millions in the economy and stress the lake and trout, we are screwed.
 The trout have to make it back to the lake and, that has happened but only in the same year they went up to spawn.
 Other telemetry tags have been found in the dry creek bed after the creek stops flowing...the creek has to stop flowing before the cattle are allowed in to graze.
 So the sooner the creek stops, the sooner the grazing starts.
 The more water locked upstream raises the water temps sooner than normal and that in itself stops the fish.
 Our first tag found was near the A1 bridge, another near the Spalding bridge, two others from fish that retured to the lake the same year.
 The ones found in the creek were from fish that tried to get back but ran out of flow before making it to the lake.
 So getting them back to the lake is going to require longer flows....and they might bring the minnows with them rather than head to unchartered waters 20 miles upstream from 44.
 Looks like we may have to go after the water again.

 By not listing the trout, we have less red tape to get and keep projects moving forward.
 Trout Unlimited has hired a facilitator in order to keep DFW and USFS moving...Where it began about the fish, it's ending in grazing.
 So something has to change.
 We may see a native spawn, but without a lake, what's the point?
 As long as this lake is below 5100ft elevation, the trout in the lake are threatened.
 Every report shows that.
 It wasn't all from the drought.
 Mother Nature will respond once the attitude of the water diverters change.
 The lake had been robbed for decades and as water levels dropped, the robbing didn't stop.
 So some changes were in order.
-We aim to keep the changes coming, regardless.
+We aim to keep the changes coming, regardless....even if we have to sue to get it.

 With all the new fertilizer covered in a few feet of water in the north basins (cows and rotting vegetation), I expect to see it take affect once warmer temps come along.
+We have already seen some algae blooming on warm sunny days.
 We have always had more food in the lake than fish to eat it so having too much food isn't really any different than any other year.
 What we are seeing is the food supply so thick it fouls lines, downriggers and any terminal tackle.
 Tui chubs are everywhere and thicker than we have seen them in the past.
 The tui chubs appear to be expanding tremendously.
 We have had massive tui chub spawning success the last two years, however, the territory has also decreased for them.
 It seems to me that the biomass of fishes is backwards now as the chubs have not been kept in check.

 As long as restoration for cattle grazing continues, the trout won't be listed...but I highly doubt that USFWS knows what is happening....little has to do with trout and most of it is about retaining grazing.
 That restoration was the critical part of keeping the trout off the listing.
 The first two pages were about USFS and State employees having immunity from past poor decision making regarding Pine Creek (in which well over 80 water projects exist with only 7 permitted), We'll see if that still stands after more poor decision making in contrast to the conservation plan.
 The last impound was finished around 2005...our last year of good water was 2005/2006 and we have lost water in the lake ever since.
 The critical part is getting the fish and minnows back to the lake before the creek dries up and water temperatures spike.